nickerso/cellml-spec-sphinx-test/source/general-matters.rst

 CellML and XML
 --------------

-1. Every CellML Infoset SHALL be represented in an XML document that conforms with the well-formedness requirements of the XML 1.0 specification ?.
+1. Every CellML Infoset SHALL be represented in an XML document which conforms with the well-formedness requirements of the XML 1.0 specification ?.